Writers Write is a writing resource and we have written this post on the awesome foursome fictional characters to help you write a book.

 Great plots are awesome.
 Beautiful descriptions are awe-inspiring.
-But if you can crack character, you are made.
+But if you can crack the awesome foursome fictional characters, you are made.

 If you have a great plot, it’s a good start, but that plot has to happen to someone.
 That someone must have somebody else trying to stop them.
 That someone should also have a friend to help them and, of course, the moment they know what they want, they meet the love of their life.
 And that love has nothing to do with what they want.

 In this paragraph I have mentioned four character-types.
 They are:

 - The Protagonist: – Has to achieve the goal.
 This is your hero and your hero is nothing without his or her story goal.
 What do they want?
 What are they going to do for next 300 pages?
 The story revolves around this character.
 He or she should be in most of the scenes and if they are not in the scene, the other characters should be talking about them in their absence.

 - The Antagonist: – Opposes the goal.
 Your baddie is in opposition to your hero.
 It’s that simple.
 He or she doesn’t have to be evil.
 What is your hero’s story goal?
 Who wants to stop him?
 That is your antagonist.
 His motivation should be as strong as your protagonist’s is.